-These gloves work well for handling large pieces of meat and for taking meat out of the smoker.
+- These gloves work well for handling large pieces of meat and for taking the meat out of the smoker.

-Neoprene gloves are very easy to clean after use.
-Just put them on and wash under hot water, rubbing them together with soap.
+- Neoprene gloves are very easy to clean after use.
+Just put them on and wash under hot water, rubbing them together with the soap.

 Leather gloves are popular among men who love outdoor cooking as they do not easily catch fire like cotton oven gloves.
 They are suitable for handling fairly hot items for a short amount of time.

-These gloves are very flexible, giving you a great control when manipulating tools and utensils.
+- These gloves are very flexible, giving you great control when manipulating tools and utensils.
 You can easily pick up items or use forks or spatulas over the grill.